RA Employment Agreement

 - One Bronze Meal Plan as defined under University guidelines providing meals through the University Dining Services;

 - One standard double room for single occupancy only in the residence hall to which the Appointee has been assigned, where Appointee is to reside while performing Resident Advisor duties;

 Note: Appointee’s remuneration shall not be construed to constitute a scholarship, grant or gift for grant or financial aid purposes.
 This remuneration is partial compensation for services rendered.
 Room and Board remuneration does not constitute reportable income to the IRS where such remuneration is required as a condition of employment as a Resident Advisor.
 The University is not, however, an insurer that the tax laws will remain unchanged during the term of this Agreement.

 Contacting Financial Aid

-The Office of Residence Life is required to notify the Financial Aid Office of all staff appointments.
-You are encouraged to consult a representative from the Financial Aid Office to learn if the room and board and any compensation received as a function of your employment will affect your specific financial aid package.
+The Office of Residence Life is required to notify Student Financial Aid office of all staff appointments.
+You are encouraged to consult a representative from the Student Financial Aid office to learn if the room and board and any compensation received as a function of your employment will affect your specific financial aid package.

 I have read and agree to the contract provisions as stated above.

 Appointee Printed Name